Tai Ji for Health (Beginners Class)

-Tai Ji is a Chinese martial arts which has become one of the world’s most popular forms of exercise.
+Tai Ji (also called Tai Chi) is a Chinese martial arts which has become one of the world’s most popular forms of exercise.
 Underpinned by the ancient Chinese principles of yin and yang, Tai Ji uses soft, slow and continuous movements in order to train the body and focus the mind.
-Studies have shown that practising Tai Ji may improve one’s health, reduce stress and provide relief for ailments such as high blood pressure and arthritis.
+Studies have shown that practising Tai Ji can improve one’s health, reduce stress and provide relief for ailments such as high blood pressure, arthritis and osteoporosis.

-The course involves step-by-step instruction that focuses on improving participants’ skills in a friendly and relaxed environment.
+The course involves step-by-step instruction that teaches the basic Tai Ji movements in a friendly and relaxed environment.
 The classes are small (15 maximum) in order to provide students with the opportunity for one-to-one coaching.